Featured course units

 Humanitarianism in Practice

-Students from three master's pathways visit Rwanda and Uganda for ten days to explore and apply theories and practices learnt in the classrooms to understand humanitarianism in action.
+Students from the MSc Humanitarian and Conflict Response course visit Uganda for ten days to explore and apply theories and practices learnt in the classrooms to understand humanitarianism in action.

 Course code: SALC60061